WakiMak/trentent.github.io-forked/_posts/2015-03-20-pvs-target-device-update-script-supplemental-file-disableddnsregistration-ps1.md

   - PowerShell
   - Provisioning Services
 ---
-Our PVS servers are multi-homed with the Provisioning NIC on a seperate VLAN. Â Because of how our network is structured, our Provision NIC could register its DNS, but client computers would not be able to connect to it as it is a segregated network. Â This script sets the Provision NIC to NOT register to DNS.
+Our PVS servers are multi-homed with the Provisioning NIC on a seperate VLAN.
+Because of how our network is structured, our Provision NIC could register its DNS, but client computers would not be able to connect to it as it is a segregated network.
+This script sets the Provision NIC to NOT register to DNS.

 <div>
   <pre class="lang:ps decode:true ">$provNic=Get-WmiObject Win32_NetworkAdapter -filter 'netconnectionid ="Provision"'